Super-Protocol/docs/docs/testnet/index.md

 Testnet is an operational work-in-progress version of Super Protocol.
 The project uses a continuous delivery approach.
 The team constantly adds new functionality as Super Protocol moves towards the Mainnet.

-The [Marketplace web interface](https://marketplace.superprotocol.com/) is available to anyone to browse.
+The [Marketplace web interface](https://marketplace.superprotocol.com/) is available for everyone to browse.
 However, you need a Testnet account to access the full functionality like receiving test tokens and creating orders.

 - If you are a new user and have never applied, fill out the [**Testnet participation form**](https://superprotocol.typeform.com/testnetm).
 - If you have previously applied for the Testnet, you do not need to reapply.
 Use your existing testnet account.